sec-js/gnome-shell-extension-shadowsocks/README.md

 ## Dependencies

-This extension makes use of following commands, make sure they are accessible in path.
+This extension makes use of the following commands, make sure they are accessible in path.

 - `sslocal` or `ss-local`: shadowsocks or shadowsocks-libev executable
 - `xdg-open`: to open the configure directory for you